Leaving the art world to decide what art is doesn’t resolve the issue of quality

 Compared to these flaming suns, other works are pale discs without heat.
 The unusually rich “art experiences” reported by generations of ordinary spectators and critics are a response to identifiable properties in the works themselves.
 The more experienced the viewer, the more alert he or she will be to these effects, and the better able to measure them against similar kinds of art.

-Last year, the National Gallery in London mounted one of the most remarkable exhibitions I have seen in years.
+In 2009, the National Gallery in London mounted one of the most remarkable exhibitions I have seen in years.
 The 17th-century Spanish painted wooden sculptures in “The Sacred Made Real

 ,” staged and illuminated with a brilliant sense of theatre, were a revelation.
 It wasn’t necessary to be religious to find these dark melancholy saints and martyred Christ figures profoundly emotive, or an art expert to appreciate that these were peerless masterpieces of the craft.
 The fierce blade of their humanity lanced out across time.
 And it wasn’t only me.
 I can rarely recall the Guardian